Norwalk, Ct., Schools Avert Budget Crisis

-UNIDENTIFIED GROUP: Save our future, save our schools.
-Save our future, save our schools.
+UNIDENTIFIED PROTESTERS: (Chanting) Save our future, save our schools!
+Save our future, save our schools!

-GOETZ: Hundreds of parents and dozens of elementary school-aged kids gathered outside of City Hall.
+GOETZ: Hundreds of parents, and dozens of elementary school-aged kids, gathered outside of City Hall.
 This rally wasn't organized by unions or even PTOs.
-It was by one parent, Barbara Smyth.
-She said she had to do something and one day sent out a flyer.
+It was by one parent - Barbara Smyth.
+She said she had to do something and one day, sent out a flier.

 BARBARA SMYTH: It just kind of came out.
 I felt frustrated, I felt angry.

 GOETZ: Norwalk's story is a familiar one.
-Declining revenues are putting deep pressures on school districts to educate with less.
-But that $4 million accounting error was on top of an already $6 million dollar deficit.
+Declining revenues are putting deep pressures on school districts, to educate with less.
+But that $4 million accounting error was on top of an already $6 million deficit.
 Barbara Smyth knew the math was simple.

 For NPR News, I'm Kaomi Goetz.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.